<

 Filling

 • Unsalted Butter — Melted and used to carry the sugar and cinnamon into the dough and dimples.
+Using unsalted butter keeps you in control of the salt level, rather than leaving it to the butter manufacturer.

 • Brown Sugar — Provides that deep, familiar sweetness and caramelizes during the bake.